Founded in 2013, Powdered Soul is a Montana based, registered 501(c)(3).

 Born and raised in Western Montana, Madeline learned to ski from her dad at Big Mountain where she ski raced for 8 years.
 She has coached for Flathead Valley Ski Education Foundation for the past 5 years where she passes on her passion for the sport of skiing to younger generations.
-Madeline received her Bachelors in Anthropology from the University if Montana.
+Madeline received her Bachelors degree in Anthropology from the University of Montana.
 When she isn’t skiing, Madeline likes to travel.
 She loves exploring her home state of Montana and recently returned from volunteering in Bolivia.

 Since our nonprofit began as scholarship program for young skiers, our logo represents how we imagine the eye of a lover of the mountains would appear.
 With this graphic depiction, we have created a geometric eye with the pupil representing a mountain.
 The eyes are the windows to the soul where we can share experiences, make connections, and help others learn and grow.
 We now serve youth members of the community involved in all kinds of extracurricular activities allowing us to spread a passion for service and life to more young people in the valley.
 We encourage participants to let their passion shine through their soul while serving their community and making a difference.